jimmyli123/choose-your-hotel/readme.txt

+Update 7/18/2021:
+Added a page for each hotel by clicking on the name of the hotel.
+Currently displays all images.
+Need to add more functionality and data to this page.

 Update 7/12/2021:
 Made some small changes to the login page layout.
 Need to make it look nicer and allow user to upload more than 2 pictures.